-A fun and hands on activity, students will look at historical objects as sold by the hawkers and carry out a simulated journey where they prepare their vehicle for travel, load up their wares then spruik their wares to the other students from a mini scale model hawker van.
+In a fun and hands on activity, students will look at historical objects as sold by hawkers and carry out a simulated journey where they prepare their vehicle for travel, load up their wares and then spruik their wares to the other students from a mini scale model hawker van.

 Key outcome: develop historical thinking